WICG Specification

 Render HTML into Canvas — natively

-The HTML-in-Canvas spec adds three primitives that let you draw fully-styled, accessible HTML content straight into <canvas> — no hacks, no libraries, no screenshots.
+The spec adds three primitives that draw fully-styled, accessible HTML straight into <canvas> — no html2canvas, no screenshots, no libraries.

 Three Primitives, One New Superpower